LaserFR/LaserFR/README.md

 1. Data Preparation

-   - Put the attacker's original images in the data/attackers/ folder.

-   - Put the targets's original images in the data/targets/ folder.
+   - Prepare both the attackers' and targets' original image datasets.

+   - There are two subfolders within the data folder:
+      - **theOne/**: Contains images of a specific attacker or target.
+      - **theMany/**: Contains images that need to be filtered.

 2. Run

-   - For untargeted impersonation, place one attacker in the attackers folder, and the targets in the targets folder.
+   - For untargeted impersonation, place one attacker in the 'theOne' folder, and the targets in the 'theMany' folder.
 Run 'scr/filters.py'.
 The filtered targets will be copied to the 'selected_data' folder.

-   - For targeted impersonation, place the targeted person in the attacker folder.
+   - For targeted impersonation, place the targeted person in the 'theOne' folder.
 Run 'scr/filters.py'.
 The potential attackers will be copied to the 'selected_data' folder.

    - Multiple analyses at one time are supported.
-The corresponding results will be placed in subfolders named after the attackers/targets from the attacker folder.
+The corresponding results will be placed in subfolders named after the attackers/targets from the 'theOne' folder.

 ### 3.2 Laser signal generation

-1. Input the parameters for the camera.
+1. Input the parameters for the laser and camera in the 'laser_generation.py'.

-2. Run the 'laser_generation.py'
+2. Run the 'laser_generation.py' with the current value range and intervals.

-3. The generated laser image under different current values will be saved in the 'data/laser_images' folder.
+3. The generated laser image named with current values will be saved in the 'data/laser_images' folder.

 ### 3.3 Image merge

 1. After identifying the attacker, merge the attackers and the laser images to generate synthetic attack images.
+   Currently, we can manually align the laser image with the attackers.
+   We need to measure the coordinates of the center of the glasses and align the center of the laser with these coordinates.
+   We hope to further develop an automatic merging process in the future.

-2. The synthetic attackers will be saved in the 'data/synthetic_images' folder.
+3. The synthetic attackers named with the attackers' names and the current values will be saved in the 'data/synthetic_images' folder.

 ### 3.4 Attack simulation

-1. Run 'src/face_recognition.py' to test the face recognition results with the synthetic attackers and the targets in the 'selected_data' folder from [3.1 Filters](#22-getting-started)
+1. Run 'src/face_recognition.py' to test the face recognition results with the synthetic attackers and the targets in the 'selected_data' folder from [3.1 Filters](#22-getting-started).
+2. The results will be saved in the 'results.csv' file.

-2. Get the successful attacker and target pair and the laser current range.
+3. Get the successful attacker and target pair, and imformed laser's current range.

 ## 4. Acknowledgment